Vaccine allergy? Experts say most past reactions not valid reason for exemptions | CBC News

 "If I think the patient is at a moderate risk of reaction, I'll divide the vaccine up into three or four doses," she said.
 "If the patient is at a higher risk, I'll make the dosing even longer."

-Jeimy said allergists aren't certain which component of the mRNA vaccines cause severe allergic reactions in a small number of people.
+Allergists aren't certain which component of the mRNA vaccines cause severe allergic reactions in a small number of people, she said.
 But PEG, or polyethylene glycol, is "currently thought to be the culprit."
-She added PEG allergies on skin tests don't necessarily "correlate to vaccine tolerance," however.
+She said PEG allergies on skin tests don't necessarily "correlate to vaccine tolerance," however.

 PEG is a common ingredient in cosmetics, skin-care products and some medications, including Tylenol and cough syrup, Jeimy said.
 So people with PEG allergies likely know they have it long before getting an mRNA vaccine.